 There are a few things to keep in mind.
 Remember how you should organize your presentation into three clear points?
 It’s time to revisit those.

-For maximum effect, introduce a simple animation that displays the bullets one at a time.
-That keeps your audience focused and prevents them from skipping forward.
-These interesting presentation topics for work truly drove the entire slide deck; give them the attention they deserve.
+These interesting presentation topics for work truly drove the entire slide deck.
+Give them the attention they deserve.

 The other big element of a strong close is the call to action.
-Chances are, you’re sharing slides in order to get an audience reaction.
+Chances are, you’re sharing slides to get an audience reaction.
 If it’s simply to educate them, your three clear points will suffice.
-But if you’re, say, fundraising or recruiting, the close is where you make your “ask:” the call for the audience to do something.
+But if you’re, say, fundraising or recruiting, the close is where you ask the audience to do something.

 The call to action follows all the normal rules you now know well.
 Make it clear, bold, and concise.
 Make your intentions known and make your pitch inspirational.
 Like any good cause, people need to believe in you and your message.

-How to Come Up With Interesting Presentation Topics (With Creative Examples)
+How to Come Up With Interesting PowerPoint Presentation Ideas (With Creative Examples)

 Presentations have a place in nearly every environment.
-In this section, I'll share my favorite template options that give you fun presentation ideas.
+In this section, I'll share three of my favorite template options that give you fun PowerPoint presentation ideas.
 You'll see that there are templates for practically every purpose that you can use to launch your next presentation.

-- Presentations25 Education PowerPoint PPT Templates: For Great School Presentations - 2019Sean Hodge
+- 23+ Education PowerPoint PPT Templates: For Great School Presentations for 2022Sean Hodge24 Apr 2022

-Next up, maybe you've heard of a pitch deck.
-This is a specific type of presentation that startups and founders use to launch a new company or business.
-Because your potential investors have already seen every idea under the sun, it helps to use creative presentation topics to frame your company differently.
-Try these templates show you how to present an idea for a new company.
+Your potential investors have likely already seen every idea under the sun.
+So, it helps to use creative presentation topics to frame your company differently.
+Try these templates show you how to present an idea for a new company:

 Another popular arena for presenting creative presentation topics is in marketing PowerPoints.
 No matter what you're marketing, you can use these two resources to put together creative presentations with a solid approach:

-No matter what type of presentation you're building, using a template is one of the best ways to get creative presentation ideas.
+For every presentation you build, using a template is one of the best ways to get creative presentation ideas.
 You'll find pre-built slides that spark the writing process.

 How to Create Unique Topics For a Presentation